 logLevel:

-In case you want to see more of the applications behavior you may want to switch on the development trace
+If you want to see more of the application’s behavior, you may want to enable the development trace logs.
+If

-you just want to get alerts about things that do not go well, you can suppress most of the info and notices by setting
+you only want alerts about issues, you can suppress most info and notices by setting

 Everything about logging is described in this separate section